Portable Encyclopedia of Natural Law

 The Hanged Man, XII

-Represents consequence, surrender, stagnation, and a situation that must be waited out.
+Represents enlightenment, surrender, patience, and a situation that must be waited out.

 Death, XIII